 After joint replacement surgery, there’s only one way to fully recover and regain optimal joint function, and that’s with physical therapy.
-Roy Rivera Jr., PT, PhD, DPT, MCHES, Jordan Boyd, PT, DPT, CSCS, and the team at Crom Rehabilitation are experts in getting you through post-op recovery and beyond, providing the physical therapy you need to restore joint mobility and enjoy life without pain.
-If you have a joint replacement in your future, call the office in Houston or Pearland, Texas, or book an appointment online to learn more about physical therapy following a joint replacement.
+The Doctors of Physical Therapy and the team at Crom Rehabilitation are experts in getting you through post-operative recovery and beyond, providing the physical therapy you need to restore joint mobility and enjoy life without pain.
+If you have a joint replacement in your future, call the office in Cypress, Houston or Pearland, Texas, or book an appointment online to learn more about physical therapy following a joint replacement.

 You may end up needing a joint replacement when a health condition or injury causes joint damage.
 For example, a traumatic injury may crush the joint, leaving no option other than getting a new joint.